dxddxx/TeXicode/README.md

 1. Make sure this is the correct directory by running `./txc '\Delta'`, should output `Δ`.
 1. `pwd` to get the path
-1. in ~/.zshrc or ~/.bashrc, add line `alias txc="<the_path>/txc"` Running as a script seems to be faster
+1. in ~/.zshrc or ~/.bashrc, add line `alias txc="<the_path>/txc"`

+Running as a script seems to be faster

 ## Install Binary

 1. Download from releases
-1. Put binary in `/usr/local/bin` if on Linux or MacOS Running as a binary seems to be slower
+1. Put binary in `/usr/local/bin` if on Linux or MacOS

+Running as a binary seems to be slower

 # Usage

 ## Basic Usage

-1. `txc '\prod_{i=0}^n\ x ~=~ x^n'` to output Unicode art
+- `txc '\prod_{i=0}^n\ x ~=~ x^n'` to output Unicode art
     - replace your own TeX equation inside quotes
     - use single quotes
     - if expression contains single quotes like `f'(x)`, replace with `f\'(x)`
     - `\[ \]`, `\( \)`, `$ $`, or `$$ $$` is optional, `\begin{} \end{}` is not supported yet
-1. add `-c` at the end of the command to output in color (black on white)
+- add `-c` at the end of the command to output in color (black on white)

 ## Rendering Math in Markdown

-1. `txc -f filename.md` to replace latex expressions in markdown files with Unicode art in text blocks.
+- `txc -f filename.md` to replace latex expressions in markdown files with Unicode art in text blocks.
-1. Pipe into a markdown renderer like [glow](https://github.com/charmbracelet/glow) for ultimate markdown previewing:
+- Pipe into a markdown renderer like [glow](https://github.com/charmbracelet/glow) for ultimate markdown previewing:
-1. add `-c` at the end of the command to output in color (black on white) Here is a screenshot of [example.md](example.md) rendered with `txr -f example.md -c | glow`, using the [JuliaMono](https://juliamono.netlify.app/) font.
+- add `-c` at the end of the command to output in color (black on white)

+Here is a screenshot of [example.md](example.md) rendered with `txr -f example.md -c | glow`, using the [JuliaMono](https://juliamono.netlify.app/) font.

 ![Screenshot](example.png)

 # Features

+1. Supports most latex commands
-1. Unicode characters
+1. Uses Unicode, not limited to ASCII characters
-    - Prettier than similar projects by fully utilizing Unicode glyphs
+    - Prettier than similar projects
-1. Unicode *italic texts*
-    - Differentiate functions from letters
-    - Actual italic glyphs, not italicized text
+    - Unicode italic texts to differentiate functions from letters.
+Actual italic glyphs, not italicized text
 1. Works with any good terminal font
     - The examples provided here did not use any legacy glyphs
-    - Change the header of `renderer.py` if your font support legacy glyphs to get even better symbols
+    - go to `src/arts` and uncomment some parts if your font support legacy glyphs to get even better symbols
 1. Written in python
-    - So you can fork it and turn it into a vim plugin
+    - so it can be turned into a vim plugin one day

 # Design Principles: